andrewwoods1/andrewwoods1.github.io/_posts/2018-06-05-What-makes-a-good-center-forward.md

 **Is he any good?**

 With a post shot xG differential average of 0.001, he is a superior finisher to Lasogga.
 A comparable xG per game of 0.27 across 60 games means it is easy to make the case that Hernandez would be, at the very least, a significant upgrade on Lasogga.
-Leeds will be getting a similar player stats-wise, but with far better recent showings.
+Leeds will be getting a similar player stats-wise, but with far better recent showings and a proven record of performing in English football.
 However, whether Leeds can keep him fit remains to be seen.